NicolaeVonDima/investment-analysis/README.md

 3. **Development features**:
    - Hot reloading for both frontend and backend
-   - SQLite database stored in Docker volume
+   - PostgreSQL database in Docker container
    - CORS enabled for local development

 ### Production